-In connection with our initial public offering and with assistance from FW Cook, we developed a market-based director compensation program for our non-employee directors (other than the directors employed by New Mountain Capital or by Goldman Sachs).
-Following the termination of the Investor Rights Agreement, effective as of April 11, 2021, employees of New Mountain Capital serving on our Board in their individual capacity will be entitled to compensation consistent with our non-employee director compensation program.
-The program provides eligible directors with annual compensation of approximately \$275,000, consisting of \$75,000 as an annual cash retainer (payable in quarterly installments in arrears) and approximately \$200,000 in the form of restricted stock units, which will vest in full on the the first anniversary of the Vesting Start Date (as defined in the restricted stock unit agreement); provided, that if the director has continuously provided service to us upon the occurrence of a change in control prior to such dates, all then-unvested restricted stock units will vest.
+Director cash retainers are paid quarterly in arrears.
+Director equity awards are issued in restricted stock units, which vest in full on the the first anniversary of the Vesting Start Date (as defined in the restricted stock unit agreement); provided, that if the director has continuously provided service to us upon the occurrence of a change in control prior to such dates, all then-unvested restricted stock units will vest.
 If an eligible director begins service after the start of a fiscal year but prior to the award of the annual equity-based retainer for such fiscal year, he or she will be eligible to receive the full amount of such retainer.
 Otherwise, the annual equity-based retainer will be pro-rated for partial years of service.
-The non-executive chairperson of the Board of Directors receives an additional \$10,000, \$15,000 and \$10,000, respectively.
-In addition, each member of the Audit and Finance Committee, Compensation and Human Resources Committee other than the chairperson, receives an additional \$20,000, \$7,500 and \$5,000 respectively.